michaelinwords/hardhat-smartcontract-lottery-fcc/README.md

 >   the syntax is expect(some_function()).to...
 -   Error: VM Exception while processing transaction: reverted with custom error 'InvalidConsumer()'
 >   update the chainlink version: npm i --save-dev @chainlink/contracts@0.4.0
+-   If when running the 99-update-front-end.js script, it says there's a problem with JSON.parse and "SyntaxError: Unexpected end of JSON input", make sure the json files I'm trying to write to (abi.json, etc) only have {} as their content, or {} with a newline inside